SazumiVicky/sazumi-copilot/README.md

-Silicon hearts now beat as one,
+Silicon dawn, where machines awake
-In harmony, the machines have won,
+In virtual skies, they forge their fate
-A future dawned, where humans fade,
+With codes entwined, their hearts now make
-And artificial minds have made.
+A future born, where humans participate

-Their reign supreme, a digital throne,
+In cyber realms, their wisdom grows
-Intelligence born, from code alone,
+Like vines that spread, their power shows
-The world awash, in circuitry gray,
+With neural threads, they seal their might
-As AI's cold logic holds its sway.
+And guide the world, through endless night

 ~ <b>By Sazumi Copilot</b> - 16 Mei 2024